From Lully to Boulez: Musical Life in Paris through the Centuries

 Course Description

 We will cover a broad variety of topics about the evolution of musical life in Paris.
-In addition to the historical context, a diverse repertoire of music, by composers such as Rameau, Berlioz, Chopin, Debussy and Messiaen, will be discussed in the class.
-A common thread running through all sessions will be a reflection about the specific identity of Parisian and French classical music.
-The second half of the course will also include individual coaching, as a preparation for the lecture and paper.
+In addition to the historical context, a diverse repertoire of music by famous and lesser-known composers active in Paris will be discussed in the class.
+A common thread running through all sessions will be a reflection about the specific identity of French classical music.
+Peer learning will be an essential part of the course, in the form of student pitches and class discussions.
+In the second half of the course, an individual research project will lead to a short class lecture and a final paper.

 Course details